-I blanched at my mother expression after seeing her face once it turned towards me and I thought, Rule #35 in the event you ever see that mom make that face, RUN!!!
-I raced through the living room trying to make a getaway.
+I blanched at my mother's expression after seeing her face once it turned towards me, and I thought, Rule #35 in the event you ever notice that mom make that face, RUN!!!
+I raced through the living room, trying to make a getaway.

 Camille shouted, "OH NO YOU DON'T." and whipped out a wand and flicked it towards the heavy drapes covering the windows.

-As I ran the drapes came alive and began reaching out towards me, when they were unable to reach me, they began magically growing and were able to catch me.
-After wrapping me up so that I couldn’t escape, the drapes lifted me into the air and presented me as a gift on a silver platter before my mother.
+As I ran, the drapes came alive and began reaching out towards me, when they were unable to reach me, they started magically growing and were able to catch me.
+After wrapping me up so that I couldn't escape, the drapes lifted me into the air and presented me as a gift on a silver platter before my mother.

 "Does the condemned have any final words?"
 Camille said with a shark-like smile on her face.